Lane: Designing three hardware brands into one

 Lane made the strategic decision to bring its sub-brands for door furniture under the Lane brand to generate maximum impact in stores.
 The newly designed Lane brand had to be fresh but retain brand heritage.

-Researching the decision maker
+Challenge: Researching the decision maker

 The design process for Lane’s packaging didn’t begin with pen and paper or in a computer; it began by standing in hardware stores, watching customers choose door furniture.
 With couples, we saw that women made the final decision most often.
 This observation was crucial because the women in Lane’s focus groups disagreed with the men about the design concepts.
 Because of our in-store groundwork, we knew whose “side” to take.